Skip to main content

 Leyland Titan TD1 from 1928

-This magnificient vintage bus is owned by Sir Brian Souter and is part of his Collection.
+This magnificent vintage bus is owned by Sir Brian Souter and is part of his Collection.
 Sir Brian had loaned the Leyland Titan to the Glasgow Vintage Vehicle Trust at the Bridgeton bus garage in 2024 to help the Trust celebrate 100 years of Glasgow Corporation motorbuses.

 Visitors were allowed full access to the Leyland TD1.
 It is unusual and very generous of the Sir Brian and the GVVT to allow access to the lower and upper decks.
 In my travels to museums, it is very rare to be able to go inside a vintage vehicle.
 These vehicles have been lovingly restored and you can understand why the private owners are reluctant to allow unsupervised access.

-Leyland Titan 1928Leyland Titan TD1 from 1928
+Leyland Titan 1928

-Specifications
+Specifications #

 • Chassis: Leyland Titan TD1